matplotlib/matplotlib/doc/users/faq/howto_faq.rst

 .. _howto-determine-artist-extent:

-Determine the extent of Artists on the Figure
+Determine the extent of Artists in the Figure
 ---------------------------------------------

 Sometimes we want to know the extent of an Artist.
 Matplotlib `.Artist` objects